ViLourenco/WooCommerce-Freshbook-Automatic-Sync-Extension/README.md

 # WooCommerce Freshbook Automatic Sync Extension

 This is a plugin to automatically update your order status based on the freshbook invoices status.
+* Currently working only up to WC 3.0 versions!
+(Compatibility with earlier versions are in my backlog).*

 ## How to use?